honeycombio/refinery/config.md

 ### `ReportingInterval`

-ReportingInterval is the interval between sending OTel metrics to Honeycomb.
+ReportingInterval is the interval between sending OpenTelemetry metrics to Honeycomb.

-The interval between sending metrics to Honeycomb.
-Between 1 and 60 seconds is typical.
+Between `1` and `60` seconds is typical.

 - Not eligible for live reload.
 - Type: `duration`